northstack/documentation/account/inviting-collaborators.md

 # Inviting Collaborators

 Collaborators allow you to have additional users within your NorthStack organization that can access different things within your NorthStack account.
-In this article, we'll show you how to invite a new collabortator to your NorthStack account.
+In this article, we'll show you how to invite a new collabortator to your NorthStack organization.

 ![Invite User Section](/_assets/images/add-user-section.png)